-The applicable coordinator may be contacted if you have questions about filling out this complaint form: Students: Dennis Bazata, High School Principal and Activities Director, 207 North Pierce St., Randolph, NE 68771 (402) 337-0252 (dbazata@esu1.org).
+The applicable coordinator may be contacted if you have questions about filling out this complaint form: Students: Brandi Bartels, High School Principal and Activities Director, 207 North Pierce St., Randolph, NE 68771 (402) 337-0252 (brandi.bartels@rcards.org).

-Employees and Others: Jeff Hoesing, Superintendent, 207 North Pierce St., Randolph, NE 68771 (402) 337-0252 (jhoesing@esu1.org).
+Employees and Others: Jeff Hoesing, Superintendent, 207 North Pierce St., Randolph, NE 68771 (402) 337-0252 (jeff.hoesing@rcards.org).

-Name 2: Date:
+Name:

 (1) Description of the complaint:

-(2) · er being complained about:
+(2) Names of any witnesses to the matter being complained about:

-(3) Identify and attach any document su ipporting the complaint:
+(3) Identify and attach any document supporting the complaint:

 (4) Confidentiality: I do do not give consent to my identity being shared with the person(s) against whom I am complaining.
 If I do not give consent, I understand that the investigation may be hindered, but that the District will nonetheless investigate and take prompt and effective action to remediate the concerns I have raised, if appropriate.

 (5) Relief requested (what I want done in response to this complaint):

-belief will ta f.
-I give permission for an investigation ake steps to prevent me being retaliated such retaliation occurs, and that the E complaint are true to the best of my knowledge, information and on to be made into this complaint.
-I understand that the District ed against for filing this complaint, that I am to notify the District District will take prompt and strong responsive action if retaliation
+The undersigned states: The facts in this complaint are true to the best of my knowledge, information and belief.
+I give permission for an investigation to be made into this complaint.
+I understand that the District will take steps to prevent me being retaliated against for filing this complaint, that I am to notify the District if any such retaliation occurs, and that the District will take prompt and strong responsive action if retaliation occurs.

-Signature:

-Recei ived by: Date: